habedi/chilli/README.md

 - Written in pure Zig with no external dependencies

 > [!IMPORTANT]
-> Chilli is in early development and is not yet ready for serious use.
+> Chilli is in early development so the API may slightly change in the newer releases.
-> The API is not stable and may change without notice.
 > Please use the [issues page](https://github.com/habedi/chilli/issues) to report bugs or request features.

 ---